 At 1 month after an FUE hair transplant you can expect your newly implanted hair to start shedding.
 You may also have some mild redness present where your newly implanted hairs have been placed.
 The rest of your scalp should have healed entirely by this point.

-Post-surgery care for your FUE hair transplant
+Post-surgery care for your FUE hair transplant for the 1st month

-Reaching one month after hair transplant surgery
+Reaching 1 month after hair transplant surgery

 When will your hair start to regrow?